crsardar/hands-on-react/s20-23-streams/client/README.md

 # More on React & Redux

+1. Redux Form
+2. Redux Form Validation
-1. Navigation with React Router
+3. Navigation with React Router
-2. Handling Authentication with React
+4. Handling Authentication with React
-3. Handling Forms with Redux Form
+5. Redux-Dev-Tool usages
+6. Other Minor - autoComplete, touched

 ## React Routers